 Is there a child who doesn’t love playing with coloured water?
-This backyard water activity is a super way for kids to learn about colour-mixing, to strengthen fine and gross motor skills, and it’s a terrific way for children to keep cool on a hot, summer day!
+This backyard water and science activity is a super way for kids to learn about colour-mixing, to strengthen fine and gross motor skills, and it’s a terrific way for children to keep cool on a hot, summer day!

 This water activity is one of our favourites from our collection of simple science activities for toddlers and preschoolers.